-ORPA has the authority to approve a first no-cost extension on most federal grants, including NIH.
-For audit purposes though, the PI must email their ORPA RA with a scientific justification for the extension.
-This may be accomplished by either submitting the document required to process the first No-Cost Extension for federal grants or by sending an email that follows the sample text below.
-A no-cost extension can be requested and processed if:
+Under Expanded Authorities, ORPA has the ability to approve a first no-cost extension (up to 12 months) on most federal grants, including NIH.
+This may be accomplished by completing the first No-Cost Extension for Federal Grants form and submitting it through an Award Modification Request (AMR) in IORA.
+A no-cost extension can be requested and approved if:

 - Additional time beyond the established expiration date is required to ensure adequate completion of the originally approved project.

 - Continuity of grant support is required while a competing continuation application is under review.

 - The extension is necessary to permit an orderly phase-out of a project that will not receive continued support.

 Generally, Federal agencies will not allow a no cost extension if there are no remaining funds in the award.
 The purpose of the no cost extension cannot be to utilize unexpended funds.
 There must be a scientific justification substantiating the no cost extension.

 The PI must consider the level of effort needed by key personnel to complete the work during a no cost extension period.
 Per most federal agency guidance, key personnel must maintain a measureable level of effort during a no cost extension period.
 The department must determine if sufficient funds remain in the GR FAO to cover that effort during the entire no-cost extension period.
 If insufficient funds remain, a Cost Sharing Form (Form 150) is required.

 The AMR for the no cost extension should be requested in IORA at least 30 business days prior to the projected end date.